Is Community College Free? (In Some States, Yes)

 Alternatives to community college

-There are other options, aside from community college, to help you gain an education or launch your career that typically don't cost as much as a four-year college or university.
+Aside from community college, other options are available to help you gain an education or launch your career that typically cost less than a traditional four-year college or university.

 Online colleges

-Whether you want to earn your two-year degree or your four-year degree, there are a number of options available online.
-As with community colleges, online colleges tend to cost less and offer more flexible scheduling.
+Whether you want to earn your two-year or four-year degree, you have several online options.
+Like community colleges, online colleges tend to cost less and offer more flexible scheduling.
 The demand for online learning continues to rise, which means many renowned institutions now offer degree programs online, so you can earn your degree from a top-notch school without having to relocate.

 Learn more: 10 Surprising Benefits of Online Learning